awsdocs/amazon-ecs-developer-guide/doc_source/appmesh-getting-started.md

 + Includes two services named `serviceA` and `serviceB`\.
 + Both services are registered to a namespace named `apps.local`\.
 + `ServiceA` communicates with `serviceB` over HTTP/2, port 80\.
-+  You've already deployed version 2 of `serviceB` and registered it with the name `serviceBv2` in the `apps.local` namespace\.
++  You have already deployed version 2 of `serviceB` and registered it with the name `serviceBv2` in the `apps.local` namespace\.

 You have the following requirements:
 + You want to send 75 percent of the traffic from `serviceA` to `serviceB` and 25 percent of the traffic to `serviceBv2` to ensure that `serviceBv2` is bug free before you send 100 percent of the traffic from `serviceA` to it\.
-+ You want to be able to easily adjust the traffic weighting so that 100 percent of the traffic goes to `serviceBv2` once it's proven to be reliable\.
++ You want to be able to easily adjust the traffic weighting so that 100 percent of the traffic goes to `serviceBv2` once it is proven to be reliable\.
 Once all traffic is being sent to `serviceBv2`, you want to deprecate `serviceB`\.
-+ You don't want to have to change any existing application code or service discovery registration for your actual services to meet the previous requirements\.
++ You do not want to have to change any existing application code or service discovery registration for your actual services to meet the previous requirements\.

-To meet your requirements, you've decided to create an App Mesh service mesh with virtual services, virtual nodes, a virtual router, and a route\.
+To meet your requirements, you have decided to create an App Mesh service mesh with virtual services, virtual nodes, a virtual router, and a route\.
 After implementing your mesh, you update the task definitions for your services to use the Envoy proxy\.
 Once updated, your services communicate with each other through the Envoy proxy rather than directly with each other\.

 ## Prerequisites<a name="prerequisites"></a>

 App Mesh supports Linux services that are registered with DNS, AWS Cloud Map, or both\.
 To use this getting started guide, we recommend that you have three existing services that are registered with DNS\.
-You can create a service mesh and its resources even if the services don't exist, but you can't use the mesh until you have deployed actual services\.
+You can create a service mesh and its resources even if the services don't exist, but you cannot use the mesh until you have deployed actual services\.

 For more information about service discovery on Amazon ECS, see [Service Discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html)\.
 To create an Amazon ECS service with service discovery, see [Tutorial: Creating a Service Using Service Discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-service-discovery.html)\.